By Brent Raynes – Editor, Alternate Perceptions Magazine (2008)

 Editor: Is that close to Seattle?

-Christopher O’Brien: It’s on the lake in Bellevue.
+Christopher O’Brien: It’s [across Lake Washington] in Bellevue.

 Editor: So six years old.
 Was there anyone else involved in that?